hhu-stups/prob2_jupyter_kernel/README.md

 	* This assumes that Jupyter can be called using the command `jupyter`.
 To use a different command in place of `jupyter`, you can pass `-PjupyterCommand=/path/to/jupyter` to the `./gradlew` command.
 	* To use a different ProB home directory than the default, pass `-PprobHome=/path/to/prob/home` to the `./gradlew` command.
 (The path must be absolute.)

-To update the kernel, update the source code, then follow the same instructions.
-To speed up the process, you can usually use `./gradlew shadowJar` instead of `./gradlew installKernelSpec` - the kernel spec does not need to be reinstalled every time, unless any of the kernel spec files (`src/main/resources/de/prob2/jupyter/kernelspecfiles`) have changed.
+## Updating

+To update from an older version of the kernel, follow the installation instructions above.
+(It's not necessary to uninstall the old version first.)
+See the [changelog](./CHANGELOG.md) for a list of changes in each release.

 ## Uninstalling